 There are two species of tree fern that occur on Mount Tomah.
 Both species are planted around the Visitor Centre.
 Cyathea australis (black or rough tree fern) is found on higher slopes.
 Frond bases are covered with dark, shiny scales.
-The local Aboriginal people used the stems of young fronds to make a tonic to use after illness.
+The local Aboriginal people used the stems of young fronds to make a tonic to use after an illness.

 Dicksonia antarctica (brown or soft tree fern) is found in sheltered gullies.
 Frond bases are covered with coarse red-brown hairs.
 The pith from the centre of the trunk was eaten by Aboriginal people.

 Their roots are very close to the surface and do not spread far from the main trunk.
-When growing tree-ferns, use of a good quality organic fertiliser and well rotted animal manure - will keep the soil moist and provide nutrients to ensure healthy and vigorous growth.
+When growing tree-ferns, use of a good quality organic fertiliser and well-rotted animal manure – will keep the soil moist and provide nutrients to ensure healthy and vigorous growth.

 The Waratah, the state emblem of New South Wales